Cavalier tank: Design

 Internally, the Cavalier was subdivided by bulkheads, which also functioned as structural members.
 The driver and hull gunner were in the front compartment, the fighting compartment was in the centre.
 The bulkhead behind the fighting compartment was the firewall from the engine, a Liberty Mark IV, and the final bulkhead separated the engine from the transmission.

 Mechanically, the Cavalier was similar to the preceding Crusader tank, using Wilson steering and the Liberty engine.
 The newer Liberty Mark IV gave more power than the one in the Crusader.
 The operation of the steering brakes and gear changing remained pneumatic.

 Outwardly, the design of Cavalier is very similar to the related Cromwell and Centaur.
 Cavaliers do not have the upper air intake of Cromwell, which is optional on the Centaur.
 Cavalier has shorter suspension arms.
 Cavaliers were built with hull types A and B. Exhaust exits through the hull rear plate using Crusader style angled louvres, where Cromwell and Centaur both exhaust to the vehicle top.

 The Cavalier turret was a six sided boxy structure.
 The mantlet was internal with a large opening in the front of the turret for the gun barrel, the coaxial Besa machine gun and the aperture of the No. 39 telescopic sight.
 The gun was of the "free elevation" type; the gun was balanced such that it could be readily moved by the gunner.
 This fitted with British practice of firing on the move.

 Service history

 Those that were built were used in training or auxiliary armoured vehicle roles.
-At least 12 Cavaliers were provided to France in 1945, and were operated by the 12th Dragoon Regiment of the French 14th Infantry Division.
+At least 12 Cavaliers were provided to France in 1945, and were operated by the 12th Dragoon Regiment of the French 14th Infantry Division and the 13th Dragoon Regiment of the 3rd Armored Division also armed with French B1 Bis tanks.